[Stata] Calculating marginal effects: margins, marginsplot, and mchange commands

 command

-The m* commands, namely mgen, mtable, and mchange, serve as convenient wrappers for the official Stata -margins- command, developed by Long & Freese.
+The m* commands, namely mgen, mtable, and mchange, serve as convenient wrappers for the margins- command, developed by Long & Freese.
 These commands simplify the process by automatically generating the necessary -margins- commands and presenting the output in a more concise format.

 // install package